Skip to content

 For example, we asked Claude for a pricing calculator and it rendered a working interactive widget in the Artifacts panel — editable live, no local setup at all.

-According to Anthropic's official docs, Artifacts currently render across the Claude apps, and publishing a shareable link is built into the panel on Sonnet 4.6 and Opus 4.8.
+According to Anthropic's official docs, Artifacts render across the Claude web, desktop, and mobile apps, and publishing a shareable link is built into the panel itself rather than tied to any particular model.

 Claude pricing at a glance